Here’s Book 3 in The detroit im dyin Trilogy

 Eventually, I moved on to a busy life as a TV producer/writer/director.
 Over the ensuing years, my output included more than 50 long-form documentaries, 75 shorter features, 30 live event programs and (yikes!)
 600 editorials.
 Actually I still do some of that kind of work, but I never stopped writing.

 And then the world changed.
-Digital disruption hit the publishing business, and it may no longer matter what an agent or a publisher will look at.
+Digital disruption hit the publishing business, and it no longer matters all that much what an agent or a publisher will look at.
 For 30 years I had lost the manuscript of my book about what was done to Murder, but when it came back to me, I brought it up to date and three years ago offered it as Squelched: The Suppression of Murder in the Synagogue, in both ebook and paper formats.
 I also published an e-version of Murder, which is available on the wondrous Amazon, along with the 1200 copies of that original hard-cover edition of Murder that I’ve kept in a basement all these years.
 Once I began self-publishing, I couldn’t stop and have added seven novels and 8 shorts to my list.

 For more information on these true crime books, just click on Books.

 To sample my writing in a shorter form…